FireAndIceFrog/JokeBot/README.md

 In the project directory, you can run:

+###Please note
-#Please note, if you do not have yarn installed, you can also use npm in place of yarn
+If you do not have yarn installed, you can also use npm in place of yarn

 ### `yarn install`
 Installs all pakages according to the yarn.lock or pakage.json file.
 Run this first.